Polsu-Development/PolsuOverlay/README.md

 - Shows party stats
 - Shows if players are nicked
 - Automatically claim your daily reward
+- View your opponent’s quickbuy
+- Highly customisable, whether it’s comparing stats with external players or changing the look of the interface.
+Craft custom themes in minutes.
 - You can easily know if a player is good or not since the player gets highlighted
 - Shows player heads, stars, name, winstreak, fkdr, finals, wlr, wins, bblr, beds and index stats
 - You can manually add a plyer to the overlay by doing `/msg +<PLAYER>` or `/w +<PLAYER>` in game